jimsingh/llm_e2e/README.md

 The validation loss chart reveals three distinct phases:

 1. **High Learning Rate Phase** (LR=0.009, Steps 0-100k): Rapid initial descent from ~9.4 to ~7.0
-2. **Manual Intervention** (LR=0.001, Steps 100k-200k): cut learning rate by 90% to stabalize training
+2. **Manual Intervention** (LR=0.001, Steps 100k-200k): cut learning rate by 90% to stabilize training
 3. **Cosine Annealing** (Steps 200k-370k): Smooth convergence to best loss of 3.6432 at step 310,811

-The chart also shows two other attemps, one with too high a learning rate (gradients explode) and a too low learning rate with a fast initial decent, but very slow improvement afterwards.
+The chart also shows two other attempts, one with too high a learning rate (gradients explode) and a too low learning rate with a fast initial descent, but very slow improvement afterwards.

 **Training Duration**: Approximately 5 hours for 370k steps on a single GPU (~1,200 steps/minute)